TonyPhipps/SIEM/UseCases/TA0040-dos-winevent.md

 ## Assumptions and Limitations

 - Services may crash unexpectedly due to benign actions or events.
-- Services may be stopped during troublehsooting by legitimate, authorized users/accounts.
+- Services may be stopped during troubleshooting by legitimate, authorized users/accounts.

 # Analysis